LEXUGE/nixos/README.md

   [simple-obfs](https://github.com/shadowsocks/simple-obfs), just grab
   `packages/simple-obfs.nix`.
 - See `nesting.nix` if you want to use switchable transparent proxy.
+- If you want to use my [smartdns](https://github.com/pymumu/smartdns), take a look into `packages/smartdns.nix` and `modules/smartdns.nix`.

 # See also
 [config](https://github.com/LEXUGE/config) for my emacs and other configs (may